AnarchyLinux/installer/CONTRIBUTING.md

 * Explain what arguments a function takes (if any)
 * Use different error codes when exiting and explain when they occur at the top of the file
-* If you've created a new file or made big changes (judge this by yourself), you can add a copyright disclaimer below the shebang and any other copyright notices (e.g. `Copyright (C) Jane Doe <contact@jane.doe>`)
+* If you've created a new file or have made a lot of changes (judge this by yourself), you can add a copyright disclaimer below the shebang line and below any other copyright notices
-* Use the `log` function if necessary
+(e.g. `Copyright (C) Jane Doe <contact@jane.doe>`)
 * Always line wrap at 80 characters
-* Scripts are named `setup-*` (without a `.sh` extension)
+* Scripts should be named `setup-<function>` and should not have an extension
-* Libraries (`lib` directory) should always have a `.sh` suffix and NO shebang
+* Libraries should always have a `.sh` extension and should not have a shebang
-* Neither script nor libraries should be executable (their permissions are set during compilation)
+* Neither scripts nor libraries should be executable (their permissions are set during compilation)
-* Use shellscript to error-check your code
+* Use `shellscript` to error-check your code
-* Test your code before submitting a PR (unless it's a draft)
+* Test your code before submitting a PR (not required if it's a draft)
+* Write long and informative commit messages

 ## Translating (updating existing translations)

-Anarchy Linux supports a bunch of languages, most of which need maintainers.
+Anarchy supports multiple languages, most of which need maintainers.

 * Make sure to use the UTF-8 encoding
 * Don't change the variable names (e.g. `intro_msg=`)